AI-Assisted Scientific Assessment: A Case Study on Climate Change: Document retrieval

 \section{Document retrieval}

 We build a simple RAG system for retrieval from our pre-compiled corpus of AMOC papers.
-Starting with a collection of \texttt{.pdf} files we use an LLM\footnote{All corpus processing is done using \texttt{gemini-3-pro-preview}} to extract the DOI\footnote{\href{https://www.doi.org/}{https://www.doi.org/}} and title and use that information to retrieve metadata from OpenAlex.\footnote{\href{https://openalex.org/}{https://openalex.org}} We also use the LLM to generate a markdown reprensentation of the document.
+Starting with a collection of \texttt{.pdf} files we use an LLM\footnote{All corpus processing is done using \texttt{gemini-3-pro-preview}} to extract the DOI\footnote{\href{https://www.doi.org/}{https://www.doi.org/}} and title and use that information to retrieve metadata from OpenAlex.\footnote{\href{https://openalex.org/}{https://openalex.org}, License: \texttt{CC0}} We also use the LLM to generate a markdown representation of the document.
 This text-based version is segmented into 200 word chunks with 20 words of overlap between chunks.
-The chunks are embedded using \texttt{gemini-embedding-001}~\citep{geminiembedding2025} with task-type \texttt{RETRIEVAL\_QUERY}\footnote{\href{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/embeddings/task-types}{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/embeddings/task-types}} yielding $3072$ dimensional embeddings.
-For retrieval, we embed queries using task-type \texttt{RETRIEVAL\_DOCUMENT} and cosine similarity as a distance metric.
+The chunks are embedded using \texttt{gemini-embedding-001}~\citep{geminiembedding2025} with task-type \texttt{RETRIEVAL\_DOCUMENT}\footnote{\href{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/embeddings/task-types}{https://docs.cloud.google.com/vertex-ai/generative-ai/docs/embeddings/task-types}} yielding $3072$ dimensional embeddings.
+For retrieval, we embed queries using task-type \texttt{RETRIEVAL\_QUERY} and cosine similarity as a distance metric.

 In addition to dense retrieval, we also use a classic retrieval engine to retrieve markdown versions of the documents with BM25~\citep{bm25} similarity.